 - Select or enter your brokerage on the next screen and continue.

-- On the following screen (Tell us about...) select the second option, I'll enter a summary.
+- On the following screen (Tell us about...), answer the questions until you reach the next screen.
+Select the second option, Let's enter a summary instead, and select Continue.

-- On the same screen, you'll now be able to enter the total proceeds (sales) and cost basis, along with the sales category.
+- You'll now be able to enter the total proceeds (sales) and cost basis, along with the sales category.
 Refer to your 1099-B for the amounts and category.
-When finished, select Done.
+When finished, select Continue.

-When you are done entering all your sales transactions, you'll eventually come to the Here's the investment sales info we have so far screen where you can edit, delete, or enter more sales.
+When you are done, you'll eventually come to the Here's a summary of your broker sales screen where you can edit, delete, or enter more sales.